kauefraga/quotation-cli/README.md

 - 🐍 [Python](https://www.python.org) - A programming language that lets you work quickly
 and integrate systems more effectively.
-- 🎨 [Rich](https://pypi.org/project/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
+- 🎨 [Rich](https://pypi.org/project/rich) - A Python library for rich text and beautiful formatting in the terminal.
+- 🛰 [Httpx](https://pypi.org/project/httpx) - A fully featured HTTP client library for Python 3.

 <!-- ## 📜 Coming soon... -->